esundward/gmx-skipper/README.md

 #skip gmx logout reminder
-a firefox to skip the logout reminder during a gmx login
+a firefox addon to skip the logout reminder page during a gmx login